World-Consistent Data Generation for Vision-and-Language Navigation: Methodology

-For the $t$-th viewpoint ($2\leq t\leq l$, $l$ denotes the trajectory length), supposing that generation of preceding reference image $Y_{t-1}^{r_{t-1}}$ has been accomplished, we present the Forward Module (FM) to synthesize reference image $Y_t^{r_t}$ of the $t$-th viewpoint conditioned on $Y_{t-1}^{r_{t-1}}$.
+\textbf{Temporal Replenishment Module (TRM)}.
+For the $t$-th viewpoint, supposing that generation of preceding reference image $Y_{t-1}^{r_{t-1}}$ has been accomplished, the proposed TRM takes $Y_{t-1}^{r_{t-1}}$ as the input to generate $Y_t^{r_t}$.
+Here $Y_t^{r_t}$ denotes the $r_t$-th synthesized perspective image of the $t$-th viewpoint respectively.
+We utilize $r_t$ to denote the perspective index of the reference image for the $t$-th viewpoint.
 During the generation process, to ensure the spatial relationships between viewpoints, an accurate single-step view variation is required for a physically-grounded generation.
 The point-cloud is capable of solving this issue by leveraging the 3D structural representation for capturing finer details and spatial dependencies.
-Thus, we employ a point-cloud based projection technique to generate the guidance image $G_t^{r_t}$ which will be used to synthesize reference image $Y_t^{r_t}$.
-To support the point-cloud projection, we first calculate the depth information $\widetilde{D}_{t-1}^{r_{t-1}}$ of $Y_{t-1}^{r_{t-1}}$ with a pre-trained Transformer-based depth estimator~\cite{34}.
+Thus, we employ a point-cloud based projection technique to generate the guidance image $G_t^{r_t}$ which will guide the subsequent generation process of $Y_t^{r_t}$.
+To support the point-cloud projection, we first calculate the depth information $\widetilde{D}_{t-1}^{r_{t-1}}$ of $Y_{t-1}^{r_{t-1}}$ with a pre-trained transformer-based depth estimator ~\cite{34}.
 Based on camera parameters, we convert $Y_{t-1}^{r_{t-1}}$ and $\widetilde{D}_{t-1}^{r_{t-1}}$ into the guidance image $G_t^{r_t}$ with a point-cloud based method.
 Specifically, given the 2D pixel coordinates $(u, v)$ in $Y_{t-1}^{r_{t-1}}$, we get the 3D point $P_w$:

 where $\mathbf{K}$ denotes the camera intrinsics, $\mathbf{R}$ denotes the rotation matrix, and $\mathbf{T}$ denotes the translation vector.
-Subsequently, we transform $P_w$ into the new viewpoiont:
+Subsequently, we map $P_w$ into the new camera coordinate system of the next viewpoint: